Wilderness and Civilization

-Wilderness and Civilization is an inspiring and demanding academic program.
-It is the only program in Montana where students can earn a Wilderness Studies Minor.
-Each year, a small group of students from around the country are immersed in the study of wildland conservation and the human-nature relationship.
-Wilderness and Civilization combines the strengths of classroom and field learning, interactive classes, dedicated faculty, and applied learning through internships.
+Wilderness and Civilization is an inspiring and demanding academic semester.
+It is the only program in Montana where students can earn a Wilderness Studies minor.
+Wilderness and Civilization combines the strengths of field learning with interactive classes, dedicated faculty, and applied experience.

 • Wilderness and Civ is an experiential Semester program limited to 25 students - ensuring close interaction with faculty and peers.

 • Students from any university in the country may apply; if you attend a school that participates in the National Student Exchange (NSE) program, you can automatically transfer the credits.

 • Experience the ecology, land management, and natural & human history of some of the most beautiful landscapes in the lower 48.
 Examine human-wilderness relationships through interdisciplinary study in policy, ecology, arts and literature.